M7OCM/mono890/README.md

 VHF Cut for changing the cut off point of the VHF filter: 240 MHz (stock), 260 MHz and 300 MHz for SATCOM testing primarily.

-Because timing in the AM enhancements required specific tuning the clock speed has returned to stock/OEFW 72MHz which helped with calculations and flash space.
+Because timing in the AM enhancements required specific tuning the clock speed has returned to stock/OEFW 72 MHz which helped with calculations and flash space.

 Firmware revisions PCB2.0 and PCB2.1 (but not Q) are now selectable within the menu so no need for two bins.